 Ways to Help Tent City 4

 • Prepare and serve a nutritious, hot meal – Local volunteer groups provide a hot dinner for the 80 to 100 Tent City 4 residents every day of the week.
-It takes 5 to 8 people to make this happen.
+It takes 5 to 8 people to make this happen and we can always help.
 Check out our Meals Frequently Asked Questions

 Review our meals calendar at http://prem.calendars.net/tcmeals.